Club Atlético Belgrano (Rosario)

 Club Atlético Belgrano is an Argentine sports club based in Rosario, Santa Fe.
 Its main activity was football, with its senior team competing in Asociación Rosarina de Fùtbol (successor of defunct Liga Rosarina, where Belgrano played as well), until 1980 when the club disaffiliated from it.

 Nowadays, Belgrano hosts a variety of sports and social activities such as basketball, futsal, roller skating, Arabic dance, ballet, yoga, and gymnastics (for aged people).
 The club is mainly focused on bringing low income people to the club, through a cheap fee that allowed them to use the facilities and practising sports and other activities offered there.
-By 2016, the club had 350 members.
+By 2016, the club had 350 members.Its sky-blue color is due to its namesake, Belgrano of Córdoba.

 History

 In the first decade of the 20th century, employees of the Central Market and North Market of Rosario used to play football just for fun.
 They soon decided to establish a club so on June 17, 1911, "Centro Recreativo Mercado Central" was founded.
 The club affiliated to Liga Rosarina, playing in the second division changing its name to "Club atlético Belgrano".
 In that division, Belgrano won the "Copa de la Torre" beating Rosario Atlético.

 In 1915 the squad promoted to the LRF first division to play Copa Nicasio Vila (the main league championship in Rosario by then), won by Belgrano in 1924 after beating Tiro Federal in the final with a goal by forward Silvio Bearzotti.

 As the origins of the club were related to the Central Market (marketplace), they were nicknamed paperos (in Spanish, an expression referring to people who sell potatoes).